pawelgodula/kaggle-dsb-2019/README.md

 Make sure [the competition data](https://www.kaggle.com/competitions/home-credit-default-risk/data) is in the proper `path/to/data` folder

 ### 4. Run the main pipeline

 `python main_pipeline.py python main_pipeline.py --path_to_data "/path/to/data/folder" --path_to_opt_settings "/path/to/opt/settings/folder"`

 Example (from running on a Kaggle notebook):

 `!python /kaggle/working/kagglehomecredit/src/main_pipeline.py --path_to_data "/kaggle/input/home-credit-default-risk/" --path_to_opt_settings "/kaggle/working/kagglehomecredit/src/opt_settings/"`

+### 5. Requirements

+128GB RAM is required in order to run the main pipeline without sampling.

 ## Solution Architecture